 NOTE 1: The geometric representation is indicated in tables 2 and 3.
-The question arises when there is a choice, for instance (Surface, Line or Curve) for waterfalls, locks or dams.
-At Master Level 1, the relevant geometry may be a surface or a curve whereas at Regional level, these features should likely be represented as points.
+The question arises when there is a choice, for instance {Surface, Line or Curve} for waterfalls, locks or dams.
+At Master level 1, the relevant geometry may be a surface, a curve (or in limited cases, a point) whereas at Regional level, these features should likely be represented as points.